 Affiliated Faculty and Experts

 Thomas J. Bossert, Ph.D., Emeritus is the previous Director of the International Health Systems Program of the Harvard T. H. Chan School of Public Health.
 He has many years of experience in international health in Latin America and the Caribbean, Africa, Asia and Central and Eastern Europe.
 His specialties include health reform, decentralization, sustainability and transition, implementation science, social capital, human resources strategic planning and political feasibility analysis.
 His publications have appeared in Social Science and Medicine, Health Policy and Planning, WHO Bulletin, The Lancet among other journals and monographs.
 His innovative “decision space” approach to decentralization has appeared in many peer-reviewed journals and recently in an edited book on decentralization: Federalism and Decentralization in Health Care: A Decision Space Approach.
 Toronto: University of Toronto Press, 2018.
 He has developed a guide to strategic planning for human resources for WHO.
-His pioneering work on sustainability of donor-funded projects was published in Social Science and Medicine in 1990, and he has recently studied sustainability and transition for projects funded by CDC and the Gates Foundation.
-He has provided technical assistance, conducted research and project management for contracts with various donors including USAID, DfID, World Bank, WHO and the Inter-American Development Bank.
+His pioneering work on the sustainability of donor-funded projects was published in Social Science and Medicine in 1990, and he has recently studied sustainability and transition for projects funded by CDC and the Gates Foundation.
+He has provided technical assistance and conducted research and project management for contracts with various donors, including USAID, DfID, World Bank, WHO and the Inter-American Development Bank.
 At Harvard, he teaches courses on health system reform and political economy of health systems and was the recipient of a Teaching Citation Award based on student evaluations for the academic year 2013-14.
 He also teaches in the Harvard/World Bank Flagship Course on Health System Strengthening in Washington and in various countries around the world.
-He also teaches executive training courses on decentralization and on human resources for the International Health Systems Program at Harvard and for country courses around the world.
-Dr. Bossert earned his A.B. from the Woodrow Wilson School at Princeton University and Ph.D. in political science from the University of Wisconsin, Madison. (view full profile)
+He also teaches executive training courses on decentralization and human resources for the International Health Systems Program at Harvard and for country courses worldwide.
+Dr. Bossert earned his A.B. from the Woodrow Wilson School at Princeton University and Ph.D. in political science from the University of Wisconsin, Madison. (view full profile).

-is an organizational psychologist, leadership specialist, and president of Javitch Associates in Newton (www.javitch.com), Massachusetts.
+David Javitch, Ph.D., is an organizational psychologist, leadership specialist, and president of Javitch Associates in Newton (www.javitch.com), Massachusetts.
 A former French teacher, he maintains an active national and international individual and organizational assessment, training and consultation practice.
 As a faculty member at Harvard University and now retired from Boston University, Javitch teaches management courses to graduate students and industry executives.
 He was named Most Inspirational Instructor by The Harvard School of Public Health as well as receiving the “Excellence in Teaching” award.
 He received the “Excellence in Teaching” award at Boston University six times.
 Javitch has been a Visiting Professor at Alaska Pacific University in Anchorage, Jagiellonian University in Krakow, Poland, and Hebrew University in Jerusalem.
 In the past, he worked for the European Union as a trainer and consultant to the health care reform movement.
 He has also consulted and presented intensive training courses in South Africa, as well as Ethiopia, India, and elsewhere.
 As a specialist in organizational issues, he combines field-proven managerial and psychological methods to enable individuals, teams, and departments to achieve and continually ensure organizational success.

 Javitch has been a nationally recognized seminar management speaker for the American Management Association and for Dun and Bradstreet’s Business Education Services Foundation.
 He has written three books: Task Force/Project Management; A Guide to Managers on the Line, describes key traits and characteristics that lead to achievement in successful employees; How to Achieve Power in a Power Driven Society: a 5-Step Approach, a popular management book geared toward leaders facing the challenges of the 21st century, and recently published MBA for Health Care.
 Bloodties, a contemporary novel about success and interpersonal relationships is in revision. (view full profile)